Flight Instructor Rating

 • Overview

-To obtain a Grade III Instructor Rating, students will generally complete 42.5 hours flight time in a Diamond DA20-CS.
-Once your instructor is confident of your abilities, you'll need to demonstrate your skills and knowledge in a 2 hour flight test with one of our Civil Aviation Safety Authority Flight Examiners.
+To obtain a Grade III Instructor Rating, students will generally complete 42.5 hours flight time in a Diamond DA40-NG.
+Once your instructor is confident of your abilities, you'll need to demonstrate your skills and knowledge in a 2-hour flight test with a Civil Aviation Safety Authority Flight Examiner.

-When it comes to practical guidance and theory, you'll be required to complete a minimum of 20 hours in pre and post-flight briefings.
-All classes are led by our experienced flight instructors who will help you to achieve your goals.
+120 hours classroom time will prepare you to achieve your goals.
 Class sizes are kept small to ensure you get the best learning experience.

-This course can be taken full-time and is normally completed within 6 to 7 weeks at our Port Macquarie campus at Port Macquarie Airport.
+This course can be taken full-time and is normally completed within 9 weeks at our Port Macquarie campus at Port Macquarie Airport.
+Courses may be extended to 10 weeks due to inclement weather.

 • Requirements